Are you ready to start a business?

 1. Working on Ideas and Determining the Type of Business

 Before starting a business, you must be having an idea about what you are going to sell.
-That is to say; you need to determine the type of business beforehand.
+That is to say, you need to determine the type of business beforehand.
 You must decide which industry or market you want to enter and look at other existing companies for inspiration.
-After all the decisions, it’s time to decide ‘Are you ready to start a business’ finally.
+After all the decisions, it’s finally time to decide ‘Are you ready to start a business.’

-Once you are sure that you can deliver something that other companies cannot, you are ready to take further steps.
+Once you are sure that you can deliver something that other companies cannot, you can take further steps.

 Always choose a field about which you have enough knowledge.
 Your business must have the ability to fulfill market needs.

-Many people jump into launching their business without working upon their ideas, which eventually leads to disappointment.
+Many people jump into launching their business without working upon their ideas, leading to disappointment.